 PWM Input and Output

-The PWM personality was designed to target high channel count needs for both PWM output and input.
-Currently, there is not a DAQ device capable of more than 4 PWM outputs.
+The PWM personality was designed to target high-channel-count needs for both PWM output and input.
+Currently, there is not a DAQ device capable of more than four PWM outputs.
 The current solution is to use multiple DAQ boards capable of PWM and synchronize their outputs.
-This personality alleviates that need by customizing a DAQ board to have sixteen PWM channels configurable for input or output.
-The attached host example code uses 12 PWM outputs and 4 PWM inputs.
+This personality alleviates that need by creating a custom R Series personality to have 16 PWM channels configurable for input or output.
+The attached host example code uses 12 PWM outputs and four PWM inputs.

 64-bit Counter Board

-This DAQ example personality features sixteen simple-event counters, each with 64-bit resolution.
+This example personality features 16 simple-event counters, each with 64-bit resolution.
 With the ability to count up to 264–1, these counters can essentially count forever.
-In addition to being the highest in resolution and channel count, this personality allows users to specify the terminal count, generates output pulses when the terminal count is reached, and provides filtering capability to remove noise and glitches from the source signal.
+In addition to being the highest in resolution and channel count, this personality gives you the ability to specify the terminal count, generates output pulses when the terminal count is reached, and provides filtering capability to remove noise and glitches from the source signal.

-While fixed ASIC chips such as the DAQ-STC2 will meet the majority of data acquisition requirements, complete flexibility and customization can be achieved only with the reconfigurable, FPGA-based I/O timing and control of R Series multifunction RIO devices.
-By creating custom DAQ personalities, a single piece of hardware can meet the most demanding requirements and be easily reconfigured for future applications.
-The LabVIEW FPGA Module makes triggering and synchronization tasks as simple as graphically drawing the block diagram to do exactly what you need, and once the personality has been compiled it can be accessed from a host application with the NI-RIO driver.
-Whether it is multirate sampling, custom counter operation, or onboard decision making at 40 MHz, DAQ personalities bring board level customization to commercial off-the-shelf hardware.
+While fixed ASIC chips such as the NI-STC3 can meet the majority of data acquisition requirements, complete flexibility and customization can be achieved only with the reconfigurable, FPGA-based I/O timing and control of R Series multifunction RIO devices.
+By creating custom personalities, a single piece of hardware can meet the most demanding requirements and be easily reconfigured for future applications.
+The LabVIEW FPGA Module makes triggering and synchronization tasks as simple as graphically drawing the block diagram to do exactly what you need.
+Once the personality has been compiled, it can be accessed from a host application with the NI-RIO driver.
+Whether it is multirate sampling, custom counter operation, or onboard decision making at 40 MHz, custom R Series personalities deliver board-level customization to commercial off-the-shelf hardware.